BCV-Uniandes/AdvSeverity/README.md

 This is the official repository for the paper **A Hierarchical Assessment on Adversarial Severity**

-Coming soon.
-We are creating the official github page so you can run it without any problem.

 ![Hierarchical Adversarial Attacks](images/h-attacks.png)

 ## Setting up the environment